open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 ## Battlefield

-Squadrons is best played on a 3ft x 3ft or similar sized area.
+Squadrons is best played on either a 3ft x 3ft or similar sized area.

 ## Ships